geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-08-11/meeting-transcript.md

 Then what's an ACQ device?
 Is it just not a device?

 ##### **Geohot** [[00:23:31](https://www.youtube.com/watch?v=QmGmVAMdxwE&t=1411)]
 It's just a device, yeah, I think so.
 I think we've got to get there, get there eventually.
-But yeah, no, so I'm running, I'm running with...
+But yeah, no, so I'm running, I'm running with..
 The null device has memory, but it doesn't have timings, and it should.
 Okay.
 Wait, but metal's not an ACQ device, and metal has timings.

 ##### **Qazalin** [[00:23:53](https://www.youtube.com/watch?v=QmGmVAMdxwE&t=1433)]
 Hmm, I think NullGen added the profiling for metal and ACQ.